Tyler-Hilbert/Ray-Diagram/README.md

 A Java app that calculates and draws a ray diagram for converging and diverging lenses.

 # Installation
-1)Clone the reposotory: $git clone https://github.com/Tyler-Hilbert/Ray-Diagram.git
+1. Clone the reposotory: $git clone https://github.com/Tyler-Hilbert/Ray-Diagram.git
-2) Open the project in NetBeans IDE
+2. Open the project in NetBeans IDE

 # Screenshots
 Enter variables